Melimet/TravellingAntColonySalesman/README.md

   -Window for setting parameters

-  -Window that draws the shortest route found
+  -Window that draws the shortest route found.
+The dots on the window are scaled, so it doesn't matter if the x and y coordinates range from 0 to 100 or from 3534 to 634256

   ![img](https://i.imgur.com/sxM2HOF.png)